Betty Nambooze: Change to NUP

+On Tuesday, september 27, 2017 a chaotic incident occurred in parliament over the amendment of the age limit bil,l and she was seriously injured.

 Parliamentary duties

-Nambooze sits on the (a) Committee on Public Service and Local Government and the (b) Committee on Local Government Accounts.
+Nambooze sits on the Committee on Public Service and Local Government, and the Committee on Local Government Accounts.

 Personal life

-In November 2002, Betty Nambooze is married to Henry Bakireke The two met in high school in the 1980s.
+In November 2002, Nambooze married Henry Bakireke.
+The two met in high school in the 1980s.
 Together, they are the parents of over six children, both natural and adopted.